whq731/swagger-mock-parser/README.md

 A parser for swagger object properties ,mock data returned by chancejs

 ## changeLog
+### version 1.1.14
+add useObjectKey option,set this true ,String parser will return the key name;
 ### version 1.1.13
 add fixedArray option,set this true ,array parser will return only one child array
 ### version 1.1.12